oresat/oresat-linux/docs/images/index.rst

 - All images have the user debian with password temppwd.
 - On the **first** boot, the image will expand to fill the eMMC or SD card.
 - Root login over ssh is disabled.
-- The CPU freqency governor is set to powersave (300MHz on AM335x) on boot for all flight images.
-The ``oresat-dev`` image has the CPU freqency governor set to performance (1GHz on AM335x).
 - Both eMMC0 and CAN1 device tree overlays are enabled.
 - ``Apt`` has both suggested and recommended autoinstall turned off.
 - All use `systemd-networkd`_ for networking.